Media planners identify which media platforms will best advertise their clients' brands or products to their target audience

 Professional development

-You'll do most of your training while working, with the support of a more experienced colleague.
-On-the-job experience is crucial for developing the required skills and building practical knowledge of national and regional media.
+You'll do most of your training on the job, with support from more experienced colleagues.
+This on-the-job experience is crucial for developing your skills and building practical knowledge of national and regional media.

-A key aspect of early training involves gaining an understanding of audience research figures, which provide consumer and media information and are funded by the relevant media owners.
+A key aspect of early training involves gaining an understanding of audience research figures, which provide consumer and media information.
 These include:

-• Google Analytics - tracks and reports website traffic
+• Google Analytics 4 - a web analytics service that tracks and reports website traffic

-• The Publishers Audience Measurement Company Ltd. (PAMCo) - audience measurement for published media
+• The Publishers Audience Measurement Company (PAMCo) - audience measurement for published media

-• Radio Joint Audience Research (RAJAR) - for both commercial and BBC radio
+• Radio Joint Audience Research (RAJAR) - measuring radio audiences for both commercial and BBC radio

 Career prospects

-You may decide to broaden your career path, perhaps moving to work in a larger group, in related fields such as data planning, research or marketing.
+You could choose to specialise in a particular area such as insight or social media planning or move into a strategic planning role in the broader advertising industry.
+There are also opportunities to move into fields such as data planning, research or marketing.
 Headhunting is common in the media industry, and you may move between employers to increase your salary and broaden your experience.

 How would you rate this page?